 Acadia National Park

-For details on 2023’s requirements, visit the Acadia NPS page.
+For full details on Acadia’s timed-entry system for 2024, visit the Acadia NPS page.

 Arches National Park

 In 2024, a timed-entry vehicle reservation is required to enter the park between 7 am and 4 pm from April 1st through October 31st.

 Visitors must reserve these $2 tickets in advance on a first-come first-served basis at recreation.gov beginning January 2nd at 8 am MST; tickets will not be available for purchase at the entrance station.

 Reservations will be released three months in advance in monthly blocks.
 For example, on January 2nd, reservations will open for April 1 through April 30.
 On February 1st, reservations will open for the month of May and any remaining reservations that have not been booked for April.
 Additional months will continue the same pattern.

 If you didn’t get a chance to snag a reservation, a limited number of next-day tickets will be available starting at 7 pm MDT on the day before entry on recreation.gov.

 For the full news release of this entry system, visit the Arches NPS page.